univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 click on :guilabel:`Apply Changes`.

 The App Center then *reinitializes* the Docker container for the Keycloak app.
-*Reinitilize* means the App Center throws away the running Keycloak Docker container and creates a fresh Keycloak Docker container with the just changed settings.
+*Reinitialize* means the App Center throws away the running Keycloak Docker container and creates a fresh Keycloak Docker container with the just changed settings.